Sensirion/arduino-ble-gadget/README.md

 Follow the [instructions in this tutorial](documents/03-SCD30_BLE_Gadget_with_Screen_Tutorial.md).

+## Repository Contents

+- **/examples** - Example sketches for the library (.ino).
+Run these from the Arduino IDE.
+- **/src** - Source files for the library (.cpp, .h).
+- **library.properties** - General library properties for the Arduino package manager.

+## Sensirion BLE Specification

+If you want to retrieve the data of your new BLE gadget using your own device or application, you will need more information on the protocol used by this library.
+Everything you will need should be available on the dedicated [page](https://sensirion.github.io/ble-services/)

+## Frequent issues

-## How to allow larger programs on your ESP32
+### How to allow larger programs on your ESP32

 When your code gets larger, you might run out of space on your board or run into weird behaviour caused by overflowing/colliding memory.
 This problem can be solved by modifying the size of the partition allocated to your program.